guru-desh/Intro-To-PACE-ICE/README.md

 - `pace-quota` - Gives information on PACE Storage and money in accounts

 # Contact for Questions
+If you are having trouble with PACE, you can email the PACE Support team at <pace-support@oit.gatech.edu>
 If I am still a TA for ML, you can find me on EdStem.
 My GT email address is <gurudesh@gatech.edu>